 Methodology Changes.
+During 2017, we enhanced our methodology for transferring Loans and updated our net cash flow timing model.
 During 2016, we enhanced our methodology for forecasting the amount and timing of future collections on Consumer Loans.
-During 2014, we enhanced our methodologies for forecasting the timing of future collections on Consumer Loans and the timing of future Dealer Holdback payments on Dealer Loans.
 For additional information regarding these methodology changes, see Note 5 to the consolidated financial statements.
-For the three year period ended December 31, 2016, we did not make any other methodology changes for Loans that had a material impact on our financial statements.
+For the three year period ended December 31, 2017, we did not make any other methodology changes for Loans that had a material impact on our financial statements.